crazzfeng/sendcloud-docs/reference/Email/webhook/index.md

 If you don’t have url to receive data,try services of requestb.in (opens new window)or request 纷云版 (opens new window)to experience WebHook.

-Click Create a RequestBin to generate an url
-Configure the URL in SendCloud to receive event data from WebHook After an operation (request, deliver, open), you can see all POST data of the event in requestb.in
+ 1.Click Create a RequestBin to generate an url 2.Configure the URL in SendCloud to receive event data from WebHook 3.After an operation (request, deliver, open), you can see all POST data of the event in requestb.in